 American climate activist Wynn Bruce set himself on fire outside the United States Supreme Court Building in an apparent

-American climate activist Wynn Bruce set himself on fire outside the United States Supreme Court Building in an apparent protest against the climate crisis.
+On April 22, 2022, climate activist Wynn Alan Bruce set himself on fire in the plaza of the United States Supreme Court Building in Washington, D.C.
+The fatal self-immolation, whi…

 A truck struck and killed four Victoria Police officers on the Eastern Freeway, Australia, the force's deadliest single